Apply Now

 Homepage Academic Curriculum

 Wellingtonians graduate at the age of 18 as confident, independent and resilient young adults.
-This is the result of their journey through our educational programme.
 We create the conditions for our pupils to flourish.
 This means not only achieving the best examination results possible but also acquiring the skills needed to thrive in the wider world.
-Whether it is in the classroom, on the sports field, on the stage or while engaging in community service projects, our pupils receive an all-round education designed to help them become successful global citizens.
+Whether it is in the classroom, on the sports field, on the stage or while engaging in community service projects, our pupils receive holistic education designed to help them become successful global citizens.

 Early Years (ages 2-5)

 Our Early Years Centre will provide your child with a stimulating, nurturing and, most importantly, fun learning environment.
-Home to two year groups, Nursery and Reception, our curriculum is linked to the expectations of the English EYFS curriculum.
+Home to three year groups, Pre-Nursery, Nursery and Reception, our curriculum is linked to the expectations of the English Early Years Foundation Stage curriculum.
 Each class is overseen by a certified teacher with the support of a highly qualified teaching assistant.
 Under their care, children spend much of their day exploring and learning through play as well as engaging in daily phonics, maths, literacy, Chinese/Mandarin activities and even swimming instruction.
-This builds a firm foundation that enables our pupils to advance to Pre-Prep with confidence.
+This builds a firm foundation that enables our pupils to advance to Primary School with confidence.

-Our rigorous Prep School curriculum provides the foundation upon which your child will build long-term academic successes.
+Our rigorous Primary School curriculum provides the foundation upon which your child will build long-term academic successes.
 We have modelled it after the English National Curriculum, but that is only a starting point.
 We enhance it with key elements from the International Primary Curriculum and further supplement it with an extensive programme of co-curricular activities.
-It is during the Prep School years that pupils make the pivotal transition from general classroom teaching to specialised teaching.
+It is during the Primary School years that pupils make the pivotal transition from general classroom teaching to specialised teaching.
 By year 5, our pupils begin to develop a sense of independence and personal responsibility as they work in different classrooms with different teachers.
-By the end of year 8, they will be sufficiently prepared as they advance to our Senior School.
+By the end of year 6, they will be sufficiently prepared as they advance to Secondary School.

 IB Diploma Programme